-Quake III: Revolution
+Quake III Revolution (PlayStation 2)

 This is the incarnation of Quake 3 for the PlayStation 2 game console.
 Revolution plays really close to its PC brethren except for controls and just a few tweaks.
 One of the greater and most innovative things about this version is the campaign and being able to build up your characters in a RPG-esque manner.
 The game supports up to four players offline in split-screen gameplay through a multi-tap adapter.

-Quake Arena Arcade
+Quake Arena Arcade (Xbox 360)

 Quake Arena Arcade was officially announced by Id Software at QuakeCon 2007.
 An ESRB listing at the time confirmed that Pi Studios, notable for work with the Call of Duty franchise, would be handling the port.
 Development then went silent until February of 2009 when John Carmack stated that Quake Arena Arcade was "very close" to finished.

-Walking in to or shooting it will cause a panel to open up which reveals a Quake3ified version of the Dopefish, an enemy from the Commander Keen series of platformer side scrollers.
+Walking in to or shooting it will cause a panel to open up which reveals a grotesque version of the Dopefish, an enemy from the Commander Keen series of platforming side scrollers.